wfjm/w11/doc/README_buildsystem_ISE.md

 ### <a id="artix">Note on Artix-7 based designs</a>

-The development for Nexys4 started in 2013 with ISE but moved to Vivado when it matured in 2015.
+The development for Nexys4 started in 2013 with ISE but moved to Vivado when it matured 2014.
 The make files for the ISE build flows have been kept for comparison are have the name `Makefile.ise`.
 So for some Nexys4 designs one can still start with a

       make -f Makefile.ise  <target>
+    or
+      makeise <target>

 an ISE based build.
 To be used for tool comparisons, the ISE generated bit files were never tested in an FPGA.